DIS10/dis10.github.io/README.md

 ### Intersection of sets
 In the intersection of sets, the user is asked to input two sets of data in their respective text fields.

-After inputting data, the user must click on the calculate button to execute the Javascript function **compute()**.
+After inputting data, the user must click on the calculate button to execute the Javascript function **comput()**.

 The result is displayed on the text field below the buttons.